ivyharding999/DCCRF-Networks/README.md

 ```
 This paper focuses on depth estimation from monocular infrared images, which is essential for understanding the structure of 3D scene and can promote the development of night vision applications.

-The infrared images,corresponding ground-truth depths and depth estimation results(by DCCRF) are shown below.
+Examples of predicted depth maps on NUSTMS dataset: Infrared Image (top row), Ground-Truth Depth (center) and Predicted Depth Maps (bottom row).

 ![image](https://github.com/ivyharding999/Discrete-Convolutional-CRF-Networks-for-Depth-Estimation-from-Monocular-Infrared-Images/blob/master/Infrared%20images/DATA.png)

-***Click the link to get the examples of predicted depth maps on NUSTMS dataset:***
+***Click the link to get some examples of predicted depth maps on NUSTMS dataset:***

 [Results](https://pan.baidu.com/s/1P8570lNk1JMvTTCARrDvaQ)